-Canal Street Station, Classical Pictures Of New York September 30 2013
+Canal Street Station, New York Street Photography September 30 2013

 On the busy fringe of Chinatown, its blocks busy with wholesale merchants of diamonds and knock off consumer goods, the Canal Street Station anchors the location with greater grid of underground street life that has no coherent counterpart above.

 When you go underground in New York, as these women are, you carry little of the street level vibrancy with you.

 The streets of New York are seldom what anyone would consider clean and orderly.
 There's the constant activity to keep it disturbed and littered.

 But the subways are a different thing, dark, poorly ventilated and impacted with decades upon decades of filth.

 Stepping from the heat of the summer streets to the contrary world of the subway grid, these women descend into what might as well be a second, neighboring dimension.